-Music of Peace and Reconciliation
+Music of Peace and Reconciliation, Apollo Chamber Players

-Libby Larsen’s "Sorrow Song and Jubilee" is inspired by the relationship between African-American composer Henry Thacker Burleigh and Czech composer Antonin Dvorak, fusing spirituals with Czech idioms.
-Syrian-American composer Malek Jandali incorporates centuries-old folk music from his home country in his works.
-Millennial composer Alexandra du Bois was inspired by the on-going refugee crisis in Syria and by people displaced as a result of war and conflict to compose her latest string quartet, subtitled "Obala" or "Sea," a piece about peace.
-Philip Glass' work takes listeners to a place of inner peace and reflection in his String Quartet No. 3, "Mimisha."
+Libby Larsen’s "Sorrow Song and Jubilee" (2014) is inspired by the relationship between African-American composer Henry Thacker Burleigh and Czech composer Antonin Dvorak, fusing spirituals with Czech idioms.
+Syrian-American composer Malek Jandali incorporates centuries-old folk music from his home country in his works, featuring "String Quartet in E-Flat Major" (2017).
+Millennial composer Alexandra du Bois was inspired by the on-going refugee crisis in Syria and by people displaced as a result of war and conflict to compose her latest string quartet, subtitled "Obala" or "Sea," (2016) a piece about peace.
+Philip Glass' work takes listeners to a place of inner peace and reflection in his String Quartet No. 3, "Mishima" (1985).

 About the presenters: